juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 **4. Switch back to view your virtual environment** and wait for RPA to activate.

-NOTE!
-Hands off!
-You do not want to mess with your RPA when it's running something in your desktop!
-When the RPA is activated.
+**NOTE!
+Hands off!** You do not want to mess with your RPA when it's running something in your desktop!
 You should see the bot you implemented - **YTJ implementation** - running and gathering the official address data for the company you defined for your Watson Assistant, IBM Finland.

 Did you see your YTJ implementation bot running?
 It might take a minute or two before the RPA is activated.
-This depends on the cycle how the *Loop over...* bot is checking if there are open tasks for RPA.
+This depends on the cycle how the *Loop over...* bot is checking if there are any open tasks for RPA to start acting on.

 ``If you do not see your YTJ implementation bot running after 2 minutes, there might be something wrong with your environment.
 Ask your instructor for help.``